johannschopplich/nuxt-api-party/docs/guide/cookies.md

 ## Examples

 ::: info
 The examples below assume that you have set up an API endpoint called `jsonPlaceholder`.
 The API endpoint is authorized by a cookie which is provided by an external SSO service.
-To pass on the cookie provided by the external SSO, you can enable `cookies` in your endpoint configuration.:
+To pass on the cookie provided by the external SSO, you can enable `cookies` in your endpoint configuration.

 ```ts
 // `nuxt.config.ts`